-We aim to improve the lives of millions of people around the world by providing access to safer, healthier, more affordable food and products; educating and engaging people on food safety, nutrition and product safety; and facilitating industry innovation to promote access to safer, healthier options for food and other products (for example, sustainable chemistry).
+We aim to improve the lives of millions of people around the world by providing access to safer, healthier, and more affordable food and products; educating and engaging people on food safety, nutrition, and product safety; and facilitating industry innovation to promote access to safer, healthier products and services.

 Key Goals & Metrics

 Number of independent food safety audits conducted at Walmart stores and clubs globally

 Priority chemical weight as a percent of total formulated consumables weight

 Sam Walton founded Walmart in 1962 to meet the needs of communities for access to consumer goods.

 Nearly 60 years later, Walmart’s ability to provide safer, more affordable food and other products—as well as essential health services—to customers is core to our business success and to our mission to help people save money and live better.

 Our customers, suppliers and other stakeholders expect us to create value for our business and for society by upholding high standards of health and safety; educating and engaging consumers and the public on food safety, nutrition, and product safety; and encouraging innovation in products and services to promote safer and healthier living.

 Providing safer, healthier, and more affordable food and other products, alongside essential services, is central to our mission to help people save money and live better.
 Our efforts include continuously strengthening policies, standards and practices around the safety and quality of our assortment, while engaging our customers and working with others on industry-wide efforts in consumer education, food and product safety, and access to the food, products, and services people want and need.